contentful/contentful.js/README.md

   // This is the access token for this space.
 Normally you get both ID and the token in the Contentful web app
   accessToken: '0b7f6x59a0',
 })
-// This API call will request an entry with the specified ID from the space defined at the top, using a space-specific access token. client
+// This API call will request an entry with the specified ID from the space defined at the top, using a space-specific access token client
   .getEntry('5PeGS2SoZGSa4GuiQsigQu')
   .then((entry) => console.log(entry))